Cancer drugs A to Z list

 Men might be able to store sperm before starting treatment.
 And women might be able to store eggs or ovarian tissue.
 But these services are not available in every hospital, so you would need to ask your doctor about this.

 Don’t breastfeed during this treatment and for 6 months afterwards.
-The drug may come through in the breast milk.
+This treatment may come through in the breast milk.

 If you are having tests or treatment for anything else, always mention your cancer treatment.
 For example, if you are visiting your dentist.